marooncn/navbot/README.md

     cd ..
     catkin_make
     source ./devel/setup.bash
-    # such as run PPO, you can change the configure in config.py
+    # you can change the configure in config.py
     cd src/navbot/rl_nav/scripts
     # run the proposed model for memorizing
     python PPO.py